 A paper on understanding the danger of motorcycling in the USA

 The one fact you must know before you decide to operate a motorcycle on public roadways: In fatal motorcycle crashes, the motorcycle is almost always the striking vehicle.
 In 40% of the crashes the motorcycle was the ONLY vehicle.
-You should also become aware of Inattentional Blindness before you choose to ride on motorcycles in traffic.
+You should also become aware of Attention and Blindness concepts such as Inattentional Blindness before you choose to ride on motorcycles in traffic.

 Recommendations to the USA States for reducing motorcyclist fatalities: The Six NMI Talking Points

 The National Motorcycle Institute (NMI) Training/Licensing System reduces motorcycle driver Fatalities.
 This is a basic Graduated Drivers License type of system, intended to be administered by civil servants.
 It is based on the permit-then-endorsement system previously used in the USA that separated training from endorsement testing.
 This two-step system is still used by most states for passenger vehicle driver licensing.
 The two-step Motorcycle Learner-Permit-Then-Endorsement System was well established, prior to the motorcycle industry’s Beginner-Training-License Waiver system that is now in use in many states.
 The NMI system emphasizes an “Opt-Out” feature to allow new motorcyclists a guilt-free way to discontinue training.
 Here is the detailed explanation of the flowchart: 6.
 Graduate through the stages of learning in a progressive manner.